lsst/rsp_lsst_io/docs/guides/times-square/github-repos/branch-protections-howto.rst

 How to add GitHub branch protections to a Times Square repository
 #################################################################

-On every pull request, Times Square runs GitHub Checks that validate the YAML configuration files and that executes the notebooks to validate that they run without errors.
+On every pull request, Times Square runs GitHub status checks that validate the YAML configuration files and that executes the notebooks to validate that they run without errors.
 You should protect the default branch (typically ``main``) to ensure that these checks pass before allowing a pull request to be merged.
 To perform this configuration, you need to be an administrator of the GitHub repository.